kelvouttt/landing-page/README.md

-# landing-page
+# Landing page
-Simple landin page with HTML and CSS
+Making a simple and static landing page from The Odin Project The main goals of this project is to play around with Flexbox and familiarizing the usage of padding and margin, and lastly HTML element.